kevinfinlayson/kevinfinlayson.com/_posts/2011-12-10-time-to-start-sharing.markdown

 ---
 layout: single-post
-title: Time to start sharing.
-I have things to share.
+title: Time to start sharing
 ---

 From time to time, I like to write things.
 I’ll get excited or incensed about something, and find I have more to say than 140 characters will permit.